appscode/third-party-tools/storage/minio/README.md

 **Prepare Certificates for Minio Server :**

-Minio server will start TLS secure service if it find `public.crt` and `private.key` files in `/root/.minio/certs/` directory of the docker container.
+Minio server will start TLS secure service if it find `public.crt` and `private.key` files in `/root/.minio/certs/` directory of the container.
 The `public.crt` file is concatenation of `server.crt` and `ca.crt` where `private.key` file is only the `server.key` file.

 Let's generate `public.crt` and `private.key` file,